You could be the voice of Kidney Research UK in your community!

 - Has experience of kidney disease (either personally or a friend or family member has been affected)

 - Has a keen interest in our work

 - Good communication skills

-- Has good self-motivation and confidence
+- Has good self-motivation

 - Is reliable to accept opportunities when they arise

 How will you benefit from the role?